 The Hindu believes, that each being has an immortal soul, which

-migrate to another body after death.
+will migrate to another body after death.
 Rebirth (reincarnation)

 can happen in form of any creature.
 That's why faithful Hindus are

-strict
+strict vegetarians.
 The Hindu understands his present state - sickness

 and misery as well as health and prosperity - as a deserved consequence

-of the good

-bad deeds in his previous life.
+of the good or bad deeds in his previous life.
 Thus he would not

 The visit with our Indian friend and our observations in the

-temples and especially at the banks of the Ganges in Varanasi
+different temples and especially at the banks of the Ganges in Varanasi

-(Benares) gave us deep insides in the spiritual world of Hinduism and lead
+(Benares) gave us deep insides in the spiritual world of Hinduism

-for example daily worshipping different deities at the domestic
+as for example daily worshipping different deities at the domestic

 altar.
-The domestic altar is a "must" in each home but as well in public
+The domestic altar is a "must" in each home but as well in

-hardly can get a true picture of Hinduism without having been to
+One hardly can get a true picture of Hinduism without

 (Benares), which is the most important place of pilgrimage for Hindus.